 • Have no health insurance or are underinsured

-nPEP treatment is made available to individuals through healthcare sites in Massachusetts that are enrolled in AccessHealth MA’s nPEP program.
+nPEP treatment is made available to individuals through healthcare sites in Massachusetts that are enrolled in Community Resource Initiative’s nPEP program.

 • Clinical sites or clients should get into contact with the nPEP program if immediate access to nPEP is needed